JustFelix-Dev/React-budgetApp/README.md

 - **Income Management**: Record your income sources to understand your total earnings.

-- **Budget Planning**: Set monthly budgets for different expense categories and track your progress.
+- **Budget Planning**: Set  budgets for different expense categories and track your progress.

-- **Visual Reports**: Interactive charts and graphs to visualize your financial data.

 - **Framer Motion**: Engaging animations and transitions for a delightful user experience.